 Once in the room with the person you’d like to speak with, it can be tempting to deflect the main reason for meeting for a while with pleasantries and chit-chat.
 Unless the other person is completely oblivious to why they are talking with you, this is a rather transparent ruse and may only have the effect of raising the ire of the person to whom you are speaking.
 This is the opposite of your intention, so get to what you want to say as quickly as you can.
 Both sides will appreciate your transparency.

-However, one of the key parts of an awkward conversation is listening to others and really trying to understand their perspective.
+However, one of the key parts of an awkward conversation is listening to others and trying to understand their perspective.
 Some agitated people can be calmed just by talking through their frustration, ad part of the issue might be because they feel like they are not being heard.

 Try to listen more than you speak, and do not fear silences.
 If there are pauses in the conversation, it is not necessarily your job to fill them.
 It is okay for everyone to take a breath to consider what is being said, particularly if it is rather a difficult thing to hear.
 Let the conversation breathe when it needs to and don’t be over eager just to get your points across.
-In addition, if a conversation is making someone emotional, do not railroad or ignore their feelings.
+Also, if a conversation is making someone emotional, do not railroad or ignore their feelings.
 Give them as much space and understanding as you can.

 Using empathy to understand the other person in your conversation is crucial to making an awkward conversation at work come to a positive conclusion.
 You may feel that it is difficult to spend a moment in the other person’s shoes, but trying to do so is an important exercise toward diffusing a troublesome issue.